 P.S: I leave to your judgment the differentiation between truthful and credible.

-By this time, I was hooting with laughter and tears of mirth had formed at the corners of my eyes.
-I was still in this hilarious state when Blade came into my office a few moments later.
-He stared at me in puzzled amusement.
+By this time, I was hooting with laughter and tears of mirth trickled from my eyes.
+I was still in this state when Blade entered my office a few moments later.

 “What’s so funny?”